hannahsaid/node-red-labs/advanced_examples/alchemy_output_table/README.md

 ![`Alchemychange](images/alchapi_table_change.jpg)

 Then the actual Alchemy Feature Extract node comes in.
 You can choose one of the features by using the check box.
-Iin this case I used Keywords.
-Remember this feature, it will be used later again.
+In this case I used Keywords.
+Remember this feature, it will be used again later.

 ![`Alchemyfeature](images/alchapi_table_feature.jpg)